 This article will help you get everything in order before an emergency strikes, minimizing the damages to your waterfront property in Southwest Florida.

 - Secure Everything—Store ropes, chairs, flags, and other items in an enclosed building.
-If it could be moved by hand, it can easily be impressed by high winds.
+If it could be moved by hand, it can easily be tossed by high winds.
 Make a checklist now, so that securing your property will be easier later.
-You are responsible for any unsecure possessions that may damage someone else's property.
-You will be held accountable.
-Please remember to secure everything to save you trouble.
+You are responsible for any un-secure possessions that may damage someone else's property.

-Boat ProtectionThere are a few options for protecting your boat.
+Protecting Your Boat During a HurricaneThere are a few options for protecting your boat.
 You could move the boat out of the water, anchor it in deep water offshore, or secure it to a dock.
 Before you assume that one option is better than the others, let’s look at the options:

 Living in Florida means that you need to make arrangements far in advance on how to make sure your family and pets are safe.
 Your family needs advanced planning as well, and experts advise keeping at least 3 days of canned goods and water on hand.